microsoftgraph/msgraph-cli/README.md

 ## Registering an application in Azure AD

-## Creating an application registration
+## Authenticating on Microsoft graph CLI SDK

 > **Note:** this step is required if your client will be calling APIs that are protected by the Microsoft Identity Platform like Microsoft Graph.